 There are organizations like the Donkey Sanctuary that work hard to improve the donkey’s well-being, but there’s a long way to go.
 To learn more about donkeys and their work, visit the Refugio del Burrito instead where they rescue donkeys and mules from all over the country.

 Finally, there are a few zoos and aquariums in Andalucia.
-I’d recommend you to stay away from them as they’re for-profit and put tourists’ amusement in front of animal welfare – or releasing animals into the wild when possible.
+I’d recommend you to stay away from them as they’re for-profit and put tourists’ amusement in front of animal welfare – or release animals into the wild when possible.

 Respect the local communities